EricJDev90/SimpleSnakeJS/README.md

 # To run
 Simply download the HTML file and run it in any modern browser.
+Control the snake with the arrow keys.
+The game will start automatically when you press an arrow key after you open the page

 # How to contribute
 There are a ton of ways to make this better.
 Feel free to fork the repo and add new features.
 If they work well, I'll merge them.